 Spending New Year's Eve in London

 It's never too early to make your New Year's Eve plans — plenty of parties and events sell out months in advance.
 Here's our guide to this year's New Year's Eve events.
-It contains daytime events and parties that go on well into the night to see in 2020 with a bang.
-Alas, if it was tickets to the New Year's Eve fireworks you were after, the last batch went on sale (and sold out) on 28 November 2019.
+It contains daytime events on 31 December and parties that go on well into the night/next morning to see in 2024 with a bang.

 Ease yourself back into everyday life with our guide to things to do on New Year's Day.
 We've put together a special guide to the New Year's Day Parade, which takes place in central London every year.